Artpop: Songs

 Gaga performing "Dope" at SXSW.
 The song talks about her past experiences with substance abuse.

-The tenth song is "Donatella", an "anthem for the outcasts" and an "ode to the head of the Versace fashion house", Gaga's friend, Donatella Versace.
+The tenth song is "Donatella", an "anthem for the outcasts" and an "ode" to her friend Donatella Versace, the head of the Versace fashion house.
 Gaga described it as "an incredible crazy fun pop song with really raising electronic beats" about being a fearless woman who is proud of herself.
 "Fashion!" is a dance song with Daft Punk-influenced instrumentals that portrays Gaga's love for haute couture clothing.
 Accompanied by a funky beat, the lyrics talk about "being able to get dressed up and feeling like you own the world".
 Gaga's vocal delivery in the song has been compared to David Bowie's.
 "Mary Jane Holland" is a dance and synth-pop song with "whirring beats" that talks about using marijuana and "having a great time".
-Gaga used the name Mary Jane Holland as an alter ego for herself when she got "stoned" in Amsterdam with her friends, who explained how smoking weed helped her putting away the pressure of being famous, and just being able to do whatever she wanted.
-"Dope" is an electronic rock lament, where Gaga's singing is the focal point of the song, with only piano sounds and distant synths accompanying her "intoxicated", "slur"-like vocals.
-In order to give the production an intimate feeling and make it emotional, no pitch correction was used to Gaga's voice.
+Gaga used the name Mary Jane Holland as an alter ego for herself when she got "stoned" in Amsterdam with her friends.
+She explained that smoking marijuana helped her escape the pressures of fame and do whatever she wanted.
+"Dope" is an electronic rock lament where Gaga's singing is the focal point of the song, with only piano sounds and distant synths accompanying her "intoxicated", "slur"-like vocals.
+To give the production an intimate feeling and make it emotional, no pitch correction was used for Gaga's voice.
 According to Gaga, the track is the "sad part" of the story of "Mary Jane Holland".
-It is about how she developed an addiction to marijuana, using it as a coping mechanism for anxiety, which eventually led to her feeling more "paranoid" and not being "so articulate anymore".
+It is about how she developed an addiction to marijuana, using it as a coping mechanism for anxiety, which eventually made her feel more "paranoid" and less "articulate".
 Gaga intended the song to be an apology to everybody who dealt with her during this period.